Aljgutier/fastapi_docker/README.md

 On a PC, refer to the [Docker install page](https://www.docker.com/products/docker-desktop/).

 You can manage containers and images (deploy, run, and rm old images and containers) with the Docker UI or on the command line.
+Below we will illustrate command line examples.

 # Dockerize with Local Deployment